mmistakes/so-simple-theme/events/stancon2018/index.md

 * Causal inference with the g-formula in Stan.
 Leah Comment (Harvard U) 1:30-1:50pm
 * Bayesian estimation of ETAS models with Rstan.
 Fausto Fabian Crespo Fernandez (Universidad San Francisco de Quito) 1:50-2:10pm

-### Invited Talk: Andrew Gelman 2:10-3:00 (Columbia U) (virtual)
+### Invited Talk: LaPlaceian vs Bayesian?
+Andrew Gelman 2:10-3:00 (Columbia U) (virtual)

 # [Classes/Tutorials](#classes)

 We have tutorials that start at the crack of 8am for those desiring further edification beyond the program--these do not run in parallel to the main session but do run parallel to each other:

 - [Introduction to Stan:](#intro) Know how to program?
 Know basic statistics?
 Curious about Bayesian analysis and Stan?
 This is the course for you.
 Hands on, focused and an excellent way to get started working in Stan.
 Two hours every day, 6 hours total.
-Bob Carpenter, Jonah Sol Gabry, Ben Goodrich, Sean Talts, Mitzi Morris.
+Jonah Sol Gabry.

 - [Executive decision making the Bayesian way:](#exec) This is for non-technical managers and technical folks who need to communicate with managers to learn the core of decision making under uncertainty.
 One hour every day.
-Jonathan Auerback, Breck Baldwin, Eric Novick Imad Ali.
+Jonathan Auerback, Breck Baldwin, Eric Novick.

-- [Advanced Modeling in Stan:](#advanced) The hard stuff.
+- [Advanced Hiearical Models in Stan:](#advanced) The hard stuff.
 Very interactive, very intense.
 Topics vary by day.
-Bob Carpenter, Jonah Sol Gabry, Andrew Gelman, Ben Goodrich.
+Ben Goodrich.

 - [How to develop for Stan at the C++ level:](#develop) Overview of Stan C++ architecture and build/development process for contributors.
 Charles Christopher Margossian.